SnigdhaDatta/trinex/README.md

 # Trinex

-Trinex is a modern web application built with Next.js and TypeScript, featuring advanced website scanning, scan history management, and authentication using Clerk.
+Trinex is a modern web application built with Next.js and TypeScript, featuring advanced website scanning for Domain Verification, Analyzing scripts, Credential Leak, and SEO scores , scan history management, and authentication using Clerk.
 It leverages Puppeteer and Chromium for browser automation and Prisma for database management.

 ## Features

-- Scan websites for Domain Verification, Analyzing scripts, Credential Exposure, and SEO scores
+- Scan websites for Domain Verification, Analyzing scripts, Credential Leak, and SEO scores
 - Generate a Report of the Above Ankysis mentioned for Industry Level Practices
 - View and manage scan history
 - User authentication with Clerk